 5. Egg whites are cholesterol-free, a good source of protein, and essential vitamins and minerals.

 To be honest with you, I made this homemade granola because it is cheaper and more exciting to make, not because it is healthier than the store-bought.
 Another reason I stayed away from store-bought is that I'm not really into dried fruit in my cereals or granola.
 I hope I don't disappoint anybody but that's just me.
 I love eating dried fruits on their own, or If I want raisins, I would go for raisin bread.

 How to make Healthy granola?

-There’s a long list of ingredients in this recipe, but It doesn’t mean to have it all.
+There's a long list of ingredients in this recipe, but It doesn't mean to have it all.
 You can make granola from the basics such as rolled oats, sweeteners, and oil of your choice.
-If you have any extra nuts on hand throw them in, they’re all good.
-If You are a lover of dried fruit, throw them in too after it is finished from baking and out from the oven.
-If you need some warmth, add a few dashes of cinnamon, cloves, nutmeg, and or ground ginger, they’re all delicious.
-If you are allergic to egg whites or pure vegan; omit the egg whites.
-You want to use all the ingredients listed but worried about how to use the rest of it? you will be amazed that you can use them in soo many ways.
+If you have any extra nuts on hand throw them in, they're all good.
+If You are a lover of dried fruit, add it after it is done from baking and out of the oven.
+If you need some warmth, add a few dashes of cinnamon, cloves, nutmeg, and or ground ginger, they're all delicious.
+If you are allergic to egg whites or pure vegan; omit the egg whites except you will are going to make loose granola instead of clusters.
+Do you want to use all the ingredients listed but are worried about how to use the rest of them? you will be amazed that you can use them in soo many ways.